 Consider this part of the research stage.
 Stakeholders can provide much needed context for what the success of a project will look like as they are part of the user audience.
 Therefore, inquiring about each stakeholder’s goals, agenda, and purpose will provide immeasurable insight in terms of delivering a satisfactory end product.

-Collaboration and communication is just good business.
+Collaboration and communication are just good business.
 Having a rapport with your project’s stakeholders builds trust and credibility.
 The relationship with stakeholders should be viewed as more of a partnership in which each side feels validated and helps drive the project forward.

 Not sure what to ask?
-Check out this article on Stakeholder Questions To Ask Before Starting the Software Development Process
+Check out this article on Stakeholder Questions To Ask Before Starting the Software Development Process.